RoDoCode/enigma/README.md

  - [GitHub](https://github.com/) - Used for version control and hosting.
  - [Google Fonts](https://fonts.google.com/) - Used to import and alter fonts on the page.
  - [Responsinator](http://www.responsinator.com/) - Used to verify responsiveness of website on different devices.
- - [Am I Responsive](http://ami.responsivedesign.is/) - Used to verify responsiveness of website on different devices.
+ - [https://stackedit.io/app#] - Used to write Markdown for ReadMe
  - [TinyPNG](https://tinypng.com/) - Used to compress images to reduce file size without a reduction in quality.
  - [W3C](https://www.w3.org/) - Used for HTML & CSS Validation.